 Steve Jobs is a 2015 biographical drama film directed by Danny Boyle and written by Aaron Sorkin.
 A British-American co-production, it was adapted from the 2011 biography by Walter Isaacson and interviews conducted by Sorkin.
 The movie covers 14 years (1984–1998) in the life of Apple Inc. co-founder Steve Jobs.

-Jobs is portrayed by Michael Fassbender, with Kate Winslet as Joanna Hoffman and Seth Rogen, Katherine Waterston, Michael Stuhlbarg, and Jeff Daniels in supporting roles.
+Michael Fassbender portrays Jobs, while Kate Winslet takes on the role of Joanna Hoffman.
+Seth Rogen, Katherine Waterston, Michael Stuhlbarg, and Jeff Daniels play supporting roles.

 The movie shows the behind-the-scenes of three iconic keynotes from the revolutionary tech giant Apple, and it ends with the 1998 Keynote where Steve Jobs presented the iMac to the world.
 It portrays the mysterious life of Steve Jobs and how he returned to Apple after his resignation.